The

 http:/www.mmdtkw.org/RomeShak128-RichardBurbage.jpg

-Richard Burbage, the entrepreneur who arranged the King's Men use of
+Richard Burbage, the entrepreneur who arranged the King's Men

-the old Blackfriars monastery.
+the compound of the old Blackfriars monastery.

 http:/www.mmdtkw.org/RomeShak129-BlackfriarsStauntonVA.jpg